bkw777/ATF150x_uDEV/programming.md

 https://github.com/peterzieba/5Vpld?tab=readme-ov-file#5vcomp-the-cupl-compiler--your-favorite-text-editor-or-ide-16v8-22v10-and-atf150x

 A few small notes I'll add, following the linux recipe:
 * I used a fresh dedicated wineprefix path just for this, not the default `~/.wine`
-* I made symlinks instead of copies of `fit150\*.exe`
+* I made symlinks instead of copies of `fit150*.exe`
-* The directions show an innoextract command that extracts 5 files from the Prochip installer, but then the directions after that only explicitly mention copying the 3 `fit\*.exe` files.
+* The directions show an `innoextract` command that extracts 5 files from the Prochip installer, but then the directions after that only explicitly mention copying the 3 `fit*.exe` files.
 You need to copy & overwrite all 5 extracted files.
-* After running the ATMISP installer, extract `ftd2xx.dll` from the ftdi driver installer bundled with ATMISP, and place in the same directory with `ATMISP7.exe`
+* After running the ATMISP installer, extract `ftd2xx.dll` from the ftdi driver installer bundled with ATMISP, and place it in the same directory with `ATMISP7.exe`.

 Here is a start to finish install on Ubuntu in 2024.
 ```